markt-de/puppet-acme/README.md

 It takes several puppet runs to issue a certificate.
 Two Puppet runs are required to prepare the CSR on your Puppet node.
-Two more Puppet runs on your Puppetserver are required to sign the certificate and send it to PuppetDB.
+Two more Puppet runs on your Puppet Server are required to sign the certificate and send it to PuppetDB.
 Now it's ready to be collected by your Puppet node.

 The process is seamless for certificate renewals, but it takes a little time